JasDevelops/DojoDB/README.md

 ---

 ## <a name="contributing"></a>Contributing:

+You are very welcome to contribute!

+1. Fork the repository.
+2. Create a feature branch: ```git checkout -b feature-branch```.
+3. Commit your changes: ```git commit -m 'Add new feature'```.
+4. Push the branch: ```git push origin feature-branch```.
-Feel free to fork this repository, create a branch, and submit a pull request.
-Please ensure you follow the code formatting guidelines and include tests for any new features.
+5. Submit a pull request.

+Please follow the code formatting guidelines and include tests for new features where applicable.

 ---

 ## <a name="license"></a>License:

 MIT License.
 See LICENSE for more information.

 ---

 ## <a name="acknowledgments"></a>Acknowledgments:

 - **MongoDB Atlas** for the cloud database service.
 - **Heroku** for hosting the app.
 - **Netlify** for frontend deployment.